ramwin/django-coupons/README.md

     3) limit number, coupon can be used a limited number of times, by any user once.
     4) users list, coupon can be used by a defined list of users, each once.
     5) unlimited, coupon can be used unlimited times, but only once by the same user.

+## More example can been seen in the tests